Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/02a-DeployUsingGitHubActions.md

 This will trigger the `Deploy Enterprise Landing Zone Hub & Spoke Infrastructure` Action.
 This will deploy the infrastructure and when complete, will trigger the second Action `Deploy Sample Application` which will deploy a sample application using a self-hosted GitHub runner.

+## Wait for the GitHub Actions to Complete

+* There are two GitHub Actions and they both need to complete before moving to the next step.
+The second Action is called `Deploy Sample Application`: wait for this to complete.
+* These two Actions usually takes over an hour for both to finish.
+* Once the `Deploy Sample Application` Action has finished, you also need to allow some time for the Sample Application to finish configuring itself.
+It can take 10 minutes after the `Deploy Sample Application` has finished before the SSL certificate has finished being generated and the test application is ready to recieve traffic.

 ## Testing the Sample Application

+Once the `Deploy Sample Application` GitHub Action has completed running and you have allowed some time for the Sample Application to configure itself as mentioned above then it will be ready to be tested.

-The Application Gateway will have been configured for a random DNS name, to which a sample SSL Certificate will have been automatically created to secure the test site.
-To access your site, first run the command below using cloud shell and bash to get the randomly-generated URL of your site:
+The Application Gateway will have been configured for a random DNS name, to which a sample SSL Certificate will have (eventually) been created to secure the test site.
+To access your site and test it out, first run the command below using cloud shell and bash to get the randomly-generated secure URL that was automatically created for your site:

    ```bash
    echo 'https://'$(az network public-ip show --name APPGW-PIP --resource-group ESLZ-SPOKE --query dnsSettings.fqdn -o tsv)
    ```

 The output of this command will give you the full public URL of your site, for example "https://z910579fa72444b7caeefc4cb439c6ca4.eastus.cloudapp.azure.com".
 Paste this in to a browser to see your site.
 You will see warnings indicating that the SSL certificate is not valid, as it is only a test SSL certificate for your randomly-generated domain.
 You should be able to move past these warnings and view the site running on your secure AKS cluster via HTTPS in your browser.

+If you see a '502 Bad Gateway' Error then you may need to allow more time for your sample application to automatically configure itself.
+It can take 10 to 15 minutes or so after the `Deploy Sample Application` GitHub Action has completed running before it is ready so just allow it some extra time and then try again.

 ## Cleaning Up